JHughes135/JHughes135/README.md

 During my time in college I worked on a number of projects and assignments including:

-- A program written in **Java** to analyse the language in a piece of text and determine wether the language and grammar used is formal or informal.
+- A program written in **Java** to analyse the language in a piece of text and determine whether the language and grammar used is formal or informal.

 - A **website** for a pizza delivery restaurant using **Apache web server, PHP, HTML, CSS**.
 Users could, browse a menu, log in/out, checkout, orders stored in db, menu items stored in db with prices etc.